 This project aims to improve the trajectory of the only known extant population of southern Brush-tailed Rock-wallabies (sBTRW) in Victoria.
 Which live in the remote Little River Gorge in the Snowy River National Park.

-1. Establishing a targeted predator camera-motoring program in the habitat of the sBTRW
+1. Established a targeted predator camera-motoring program in the habitat of the sBTRW

-2. Using this new knowledge to target fox-baiting and cat-trapping
+2. Used this new knowledge to target fox-baiting and cat-trapping

 3. Repeat activity one to evaluate predator abundance

 4. Confirm correlative success by checking increases in the sBTRW population.

 The project is being delivered by East Gippsland Conservation Management Network (EGCMN) for the Environment Restoration Fund-threatened Species Strategy Action Plan-Priority Species grant in partnership with Parks Victoria and DEECA.

 We have produced a series of six reports, which cover all elements and results from this project, including a series of recommendations.

 Many of these report can be downloaded below.